lotrekagency/dock-tor/README.md

 Use `SCAN_SCOPE` to control which containers are enumerated:

 - `ALL` (default): scan every container visible to the Docker daemon (subject to `ONLY_RUNNING` and exclusion labels).
-- `COMPOSE`: restrict scanning to only the containers that belong to the same docker-compose project as the `dock-tor` service itself.
+- `COMPOSE`: restrict scanning to only the containers that belong to the same docker-compose project as the `docktor` service itself.
 This relies on the standard label `com.docker.compose.project`.
 If the project label cannot be resolved (e.g., running outside docker-compose) the scanner falls back to scanning all containers and logs a warning.

 Example: